 5. They took herbs or vitamins.

-Dr. Turner's interviewees took various forms of herbs, vitamins, and supplements with the belief that they would help to detoxify the body and/or boost the immune system.
-(There wasn't any one magic supplement that beat out the rest.)
-Whether these herbs, vitamins, and supplements actually helped cure the cancer—or whether they effectively helped flip on the body’s natural self-repair via the placebo effect—has yet to be determined.
-And it shouldn’t matter.
+Most of Turner's interviewees took various forms of herbs, vitamins, and supplements with the belief that they would help to detoxify the body and/or boost the immune system.
+That being said, there wasn't any one magic supplement that beat out the rest.

 6. They used intuition to help make treatment decisions.